politrons/PaymentAPI/README.md

 In PaymentAPI I implemented three modules described like:

 * **Application**: Layer which normally is the entry point of your app.
 It has dependency with domain and infrastructure modules.
-* **Domain**: Layer where you implement the business logic of your application it does not have any dependency.
+* **Domain**: Layer where you implement the business logic of your application.
+It does not have any dependency.
-* **Infrastructure**: Layer where you implement the communication with the backends(Database, services, Brokers).
-It has dependency with domain
+* **Infrastructure**: Layer where you implement the communication with the backends (Database, services, Brokers).
+It has dependency with domain.

 ![My image](img/ddd.png)

 ### CQRS

-Command Query Responsibility Segregation it's another Design pattern, mostly divulged by **Greg Young** which segregate the model of Commands and Queries in your architecture to do Writes and Reads separate.
-It can give you the chance to make the Queries more efficient since normally in a Cluster the 90% of the traffic it's for Queries.
+Command Query Responsibility Segregation it's another Design pattern, mostly divulged by **Greg Young** which segregate the model of Commands and Queries in your architecture to do Writes and Reads separated.
+It can give you the chance to make the Queries more efficient since normally in a Cluster the 90% of the traffic is for Queries.

 In PaymentAPI I implemented Handler for Commands and Service to deal with Queries.

-* **Handler**: Receive commands and transform the Command into Domain model, to pass the responsibility to the domain, and finally into the infrastructure.
+* **Handler**: Receives commands and transforms the Command into Domain model, to pass the responsibility to the domain, and finally into the infrastructure.
-* **Service**: Receive Queries and invoke directly to the DAO in the infrastructure layer.
+* **Service**: Receives Queries and invokes directly to the DAO in the infrastructure layer.

 ### Event Sourcing

-Event sourcing it's design patter where you work with Events.
-The main idea Event sourcing is to keep the state of your program, persist every action that happens in your program, and all that without mutate previous state.
+Event sourcing is a design pattern where you work with Events.
+The main idea of Event sourcing is to keep and persist the state of your program, without mutating previous states.

-That means that with Event sourcing I'm not deleting any data in our system, giving us the possibility to have an historical about the different state of one Payment.
+That means that with Event sourcing I'm not deleting any data in the system, giving us the possibility to have an historical about the different state of one Payment.

-In PaymentAPI I implemented together with CQRS this patter to allow rehydrate of event and historical of data.
+In PaymentAPI, Event sourcing together with CQRS, allow us rehydrate of events in order to keep state and have historical data.

 ### API

-The design of the API it's based on Restful design, so for Queries I used **GET**, for create **POST**, update **PUT** and delete **DELETE**
+The design of the API is based on Restful design, so for Queries I used **GET**, for create **POST**, update **PUT** and delete **DELETE**

-Since the root of the endpoints its `/v1/payment` many of the endpoints does not require any extra word, only arguments as `Query param`
+Since the root of the endpoints is `/v1/payment` many of the endpoints do not require any extra word, only arguments as `Query param`

 ```.java
 @Path("/v1/payment")